bordeaux-neurocampus/OS-Workshop-2023/README.md

-# OS-Worshop-2023
+# OS Worshop 2023 - Bordeaux Neurocampus

-Open Science Workshop website - October 2023
+Website for the Open Science Workshop to be held in October 2023 at Bordeaux Neurocampus.